gbrueckl/FabricStudio/instructions/coding.instructions.md

 These files control which files should be ignored by AI tools and indexing systems:

-- @.agentignore : Specifies files that should be ignored by the Cursor IDE, including:
+- @.agentignore : Specifies files that should be ignored by the IDE, including:
   - Build and distribution directories
   - Environment and configuration files
   - Large data files (parquet, arrow, pickle, etc.)